 A good and free log analysis tool - awstats

-There are a lot of free http log file analysis tools out there that haven't been updated since the mid 90's, awstats however is both free, and up to date.
-It looks a bit like web trends (though I haven't used web trends in several years).
-Here's an online demo. awstats can be used on several web servers including IIS, and Apache.
+There are a lot of free http log file analysis tools out there that haven't been updated since the mid 90's, awstats however is both free, and up to date (ok this entry was written a long time ago, it is probably not the best choice anymore!).
+It looks a bit like web trends (though I haven't used web trends in several years). awstats can be used on several web servers including IIS, and Apache.
 You can either have generate static html files, or run with a perl script in the cgi-bin.

 Here's a quick rundown of setting it up on unix/apache